UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 # Heap Exploitation

-I'm not the best at heap exploitation, nor am I any good at explaining how the heap works, so if you're brand new to this, consider these few resources.
+I'm not the best at heap exploitation, nor am I that good at explaining how the heap works, so if you're brand new to this, consider these few resources.

 - https://heap-exploitation.dhavalkapil.com/diving_into_glibc_heap/bins_chunks
 - https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/